Make a quick, delicious hearty breakfast with Cheesy Sausage and Egg Hash!

 - Salt/Pepper to Taste

 - In a large skillet, heat up 2 tbsp of olive oil on medium heat.
-Add in the potatoes and peppers, let simmer for about 10 minutes.
+Add in the potatoes and peppers, and let simmer for about 15 minutes, stirring and mixing throughout to evenly cook.
+Mix in the cooked sausage, let cook for another 5 minutes.

-- While this is simmering in a small skillet, spray it with nonstick spray and add enough oil to cover the bottom of the pan.
+- While this is simmering in a cleaned medium-sized skillet, spray it with nonstick spray and add enough oil to cover the bottom of the pan.
 Heat the oil in the pan up to medium heat.

-- Then, crack an egg and cook on both sides until it's slightly browned and fried. (about 2-3 minutes)
+- Then, crack an egg and cook on both sides until it's slightly browned and fried. (about 2-3 minutes).
+Do this for all eggs.

-- When the potatoes and sausage crumble are cooked through, top a portion with a slice of American Cheese and 1 Egg.
-Add salt and pepper to taste.
+- When the potatoes and sausage crumble are cooked through, add a portion to each plate, then top with a slice of cheese and egg.